Coach House welcomes the introduction of the Modern Slavery Act 2015.

 Each of our suppliers has received a copy of this statement which sets out our expectations with regard to our prohibition of modern slavery.

 Our suppliers are identified through trade fairs and while some will inevitably be new to us, we have been dealing with the majority for many years.
 Our main suppliers are visited on a regular basis by local agents who check for compliance with our policies.
 Our owners also visit suppliers and check the running of factories and that standards are maintained.
 We operate in an open and honest way with our suppliers and pride ourselves on prompt payment and maintaining excellent working relationships with them.

 We operate a zero tolerance approach to slavery and human trafficking.
 To ensure our suppliers comply with our policies we require them to read, confirm their understanding and sign up to our requirements.

-We work in partnership with one Freight Forwarder, who are committed to improving their practices to combat slavery and human trafficking to ensure that there is no slavery or human trafficking in any part of their business.
+We work in partnership with two Freight Forwarders, who are committed to improving their practices to combat slavery and human trafficking to ensure that there is no slavery or human trafficking in any part of their business.

 We operate a simple “straight line” supply chain

 Coach House sources product from India, Indonesia and China in the main as well as the UK, and works closely and collaboratively with our suppliers.
 We inspect them regularly and expect the highest standards.
 Inspections are carried out by our own overseas Quality Controllers and by means of Factory Audits which are conducted by independent third-party Auditors.

 We are members of SEDEX and audits conducted on our behalf are Sedex Members Ethical Trade Audits (SMETA).
 These audits cover Labour standards and Health and Safety.
 We encourage our suppliers to become members of SEDEX.